-The Carson-Newman DNP program provides you with the mentorship and tools you need to successfully lead change with courses focused on translating evidence for interprofessional practice, quality improvement, health policy, complex systems leadership, and more.
+The Carson-Newman DNP program provides you with the mentorship and tools you need to successfully lead change through courses focused on translating evidence for interprofessional practice, quality improvement, health policy, complex systems leadership, and more.
 Are you ready to expand your knowledge and increase your impact?
 Apply now!

-Our no interest payment plans help reduce up-front costs.
+Our no-interest payment plans help reduce up-front costs.
 Enrolling in a payment plan allows you to make monthly payments on your direct charges instead of paying your full balance before classes start.

 The DNP will be delivered over 5 semesters (Fall, Spring, Summer).
 Course will be offered on a rotational schedule with admission available each semester.

-On-campus seminar introducing students to Carson-Newman, the Department of Nursing, the history of and current issues surrounding the DNP, and DNP program requirements and expectations.
+An on-campus seminar introducing students to Carson-Newman, the Department of Nursing, the history of and current issues surrounding the DNP, and DNP program requirements and expectations.